 Many products used on merchant marine ships were made from asbestos.
 The ships were also insulated with asbestos insulation to keep out the cold of the ocean.
-With this in mind, there was practically no place on the ship that realistically didn’t contain asbestos.
+With this in mind, it was almost impossible to avoid asbestos exposure on these vessels.

 Asbestos and Merchant Marine Ships Explained

 Merchant marine ships, also known as U.S. Maritime Service Ships, are civilian ships that were used by the Navy to carry cargo to and from the U.S. ports during peacetime.
 They were also used in wartime, where they were responsible for the transportation of supplies and troops for the U.S. military.

 Each merchant marine ship had an array of personnel who were responsible for many types of jobs on the ship.

 Many of these workers, including masters, captains, mates, department heads, engineers, pilots, deck officers, oilers, wipers, food handlers, cooks and firemen, worked and lived on these ships.